ds-modules/curriculum-guide/connector/instructor/logistics.md

 ##### Office Hours

 Instructors generally hold office hours for one hour each week.
+You are welcome to hold office hours wherever you find convenient.
 If you would like to request a computer lab for your office hours, please contact [Ryan Edwards](mailto:ryanedw@berkeley.edu).

 ### bCourses